MakeSchool-Tutorials/Game-Of-Life-SpriteBuilder-Swift/P3-Finish-GOL/content.md

 <!-- MAKE SCHOOL -->

-> [info]
-> The `isValidIndex` method above uses a neat shorthand for external parameter names.
-If you want your external parameter name to match your local name, you can you use # instead of explicitly writing it out.
-This means that `func isValidIndex(#x: Int, y: Int) -> Bool` is the same as `func isValidIndex(x x: Int, y: Int) -> Bool`

 Now it's your turn to write *updateCreatures*.
 Create it in *Grid.swift*.
 You will need to create a double-nested for-loop like we did in *countNeighbors* to access every creature in the Grid.
 Look over the code in *countNeighbors* if you need a refresher on how to do that.

 Next you need to create an `if/else-if statement`.
 In the `if statement`, check if the Creature's *livingNeighbors* property is set to 3.
 If it is, that means it has 3 live neighbors so you want to set its *isAlive* property to true.
 In the `else-if` you want to check if the Creature has less than or equal to 1 living neighbors or more than or equal to 4.
 If either are true, set the Creature's *isAlive* property to false.